yinchi/yinchi/README.md

 - 👋 Hi, I’m @yinchi
 - 🎓 I am a Research Associate at the University of Cambridge
-- 👀 I’m interested in the performance evaluation and optimization of stochastic processes, for example in communications and service science
+- 👀 I’m interested in the modelling, evaluation and optimization of stochastic processes, for example in communications, healthcare, and service science
-- 🌱 I’m currently learning R and Git
+- 🌱 I’m currently learning Dash(Plotly) and Flask
 - 📫 How to reach me: ycc39 [at] cam [dot] ac [dot] uk

 <!---